webhoernchen/rails-go-to-spec-vscode/README.md

 rails-go-to-spec-v3
 ```

-The difference with the original version is that this extension allows you to ‘Go to Spec’ when have a service, and for each method of the service, there is a different spec file.
+The difference with the original is that this extension allows you to ‘Go to Spec’ when have a service, and for each method of the service, there is a different spec file.

 For example: